Born: 1876, Ipswich.

 Soldiers’ Effects to Mary Liffen – widow.

-James is also remembered on ST. BARTHOLOMEW’S CHURCH WAR MEMORIAL, Ipswich.
+James is also remembered on the war memorial at ST. BARTHOLOMEW’S CHURCH, Ipswich.

 The Battle of Neuve Chapelle 10th – 13th March 1915 was the first planned British offensive of the war.
 The objective was to take the German line at the Village of Neueve Chapelle and break out and head towards the City of Lille, with the main objective taking the Aubers Ridge beyond which was of strategic value.
 The Battle started well with a heavy bombardment of the German line (more shells fired on this occasion than the entire Boer War) with an advance which successfully took most of the first and second line trenches, but due to poor communications stalled once the village had been taken.
 The Germans then had time to set up more defensive lines outside of the village and hold the British advance.
 40,000 British and Indian troops took part in the Battle with over 10,000+ Casualties.

 The 4th Battalion the Suffolk Regiment entered the battle on the 11th of March taking up positions on the out skirts of the Neuve Chapelle facing the Bois Du Biez which later were ordered to occupy.
 The 4th Battalion lost many men through shelling on their positions followed by a counter attack on the 12th by the Germans.
 In total the Battalion sustained 217 casualties.